cameronbourke/react-native-cp-update-button/README.md

 );
 ```

-Now all that is left to do is to render these components.
-You don't need to have both `UpdateAppButton` and `AppVersion` together, but for the sake of simplification the `App` component below does.
+Now all that is left to do is to render `UpdateAppButton` and pass it the `AppLogo` component as a prop.
 ```js
 class App extends React.Component {
 	...